Oath: Jewish tradition

 The concept of oaths is deeply rooted within Judaism.
 It is found in Genesis 8:21, when God swears that he will "never again curse the ground because of man and never again smite every living thing".
 This repetition of the term never again is explained by Rashi, the pre-eminent biblical commentator, as serving as an oath, citing the Talmud Shavous 36a for this ruling.

-The first personage in the biblical tradition to take an oath is held to be Eliezer, the chief servant of Abraham, when the latter requested of the former that he not take a wife for his son Isaac from the daughters of Canaan, but rather from among Abraham's own family.
+The first person stated in the biblical narrative to have taken an oath is held to be the chief servant of Abraham, when Abraham asked him to find a wife for his son Isaac, not from the women of Canaan, but rather from among Abraham's own family in Aram-naharaim (Nahor).
+The servant is often seen as Eliezer of Damascus, although the passage does not actually give his name.
+The servant effected his oath by placing his hand under Abraham's thigh, and the account stipulates that the servant will return to Nahor to find a wife for Isaac, but if the woman he selects declines to come back to Canaan with him, then the servant will be free from his oath.

 The foundational text for oath making is in Numbers 30:2: "When a man voweth a vow unto the Lord, or sweareth an oath to bind his soul with a bond, he shall not break his word; he shall do according to all that proceedeth out of his mouth."
 According to the Rabbis, a neder (usually translated as "vow") refers to the object, a shâmar (usually translated as "oath") to the person.
 The passage distinguishes between a neder and a shvua, an important distinction between the two in Halakha: a neder changes the status of some external thing, while a shvua initiates an internal change in the one who swears the oath.